wlough/C-GLASS/README.md

 └── .gitignore
 ```

-## About simcore
+## About C-GLASS

-simcore is written in C++ and designed for coarse-grained physics simulations with modularity and scalability in mind.
+C-GLASS is written in C++ and designed for general coarse-grained physics simulations of active living matter, produced with modularity and scalability in mind.
 All objects in the simulation are representable as a composite of what I call "simple" objects (points, spheres, rigid cylinders, and 2d polygon surfaces would all qualify).
-For short-range interactions, simcore uses cell and neighbor lists for improved performance and OpenMP for parallelization.
+For short-range interactions, C-GLASS uses cell and neighbor lists for improved performance and OpenMP for parallelization.

-Although simcore is meant to be a generalized molecular/Brownian dynamics simulation engine, thanks to the narrow focus of my PhD research, it has up until now almost exclusively been used to model semiflexible filaments, and for that reason has come closer to resembling single-purpose software.
-It's still quite easy, for example, to use simcore for basic molecular dynamics simulations of interacting point-like particles.
-Modularity is still there in the basic design, so in the future I may add more object types, but as far as pre-written object types go, _it's all about the filaments_.

-simcore was written for my personal academic use and in its current state is not intended to be used by the general public.
-If you are insane and would like to run simcore for whatever reason, feel free contact me for help and if I have time I can try to offer assistance.

 ## License